 Consultants visit campus

 Listening sessions & community survey

 Semifinalist interviews & Finalists visits

 Our Search Partners

-Hiring and supporting our school’s leader is the Board’s single most important responsibility, and we look forward to a thoughtful, inclusive process and successful outcome.
+Hiring and supporting our school’s leader is the Board’s single most important responsibility.
+The Attic Board of Directors is proud of a thoughtful, inclusive search process and successful outcome.

-The Board of Directors has engaged Educators Collaborative, a nationally recognized search firm, to guide us through this process.
-Our lead consultant, Evan Hundley, will be supported by consultant Tracy Bennett.
-This team brings invaluable experience as former Heads of School in the Seattle area, as well as having served as trustees, teachers, and senior administrators.
+The Board of Directors is grateful to Educators Collaborative, a nationally recognized search firm, who guided us through this process.
+Our lead consultant, Evan Hundley, was supported by consultant Tracy Bennett.
+This team brought invaluable experience as former Heads of School in the Seattle area, as well as having served as trustees, teachers, and senior administrators.